COMBAT SERVICE SUPPORT OPERATIONS

 The SBCT maintenance concept is based upon the two-level maintenance system and centralized management.
 The two levels of maintenance are field and sustainment.
-Field maintenance is the combined organizational and direct support tasks performed by the BSB's combat repair teams to return a piece of equipment to an operational status.
+Field maintenance is the combined organizational and direct support tasks performed by the BSB's CRT to return a piece of equipment to an operational status.
 Sustainment maintenance occurs at echelons above the SBCT.
-The BSB's forward maintenance company provides all maintenance support for the SBCT, less medical and the limited automation capability that is integrated into the SBCT's S6 sections and the signal company.
-The FMC has limited ability to perform automotive, missile, armament, communications, special devices, line replacement unit, and power generation repair.
+The BSB's forward maintenance company provides all maintenance support for the SBCT, less medical and the limited automation capability, which is integrated into the SBCT's S6 sections and the signal company.
 The BSB may augment its capability with contractor maintenance support.
-Centralized management of all field maintenance by the BSB allows infantry commanders to focus on preventive maintenance checks and services (PMCS) to keep their units' weapons systems operational.
+Centralized management of all field maintenance by the BSB allows the infantry company commander to focus on PMCS to keep his company's weapons systems operational.

 Proper maintenance is the key to keeping vehicles, equipment, and other materials in serviceable condition.
 It is a continuous process that starts with preventive measures taken by each vehicle crew and continues through repair and recovery efforts by maintenance personnel.
 It includes the functions of inspecting, testing, servicing, repairing, requisitioning, recovering, and evacuating equipment.